opeyemiajibola/ieeeukiyp.github.io/_posts/2019-10-23-stem-symposium-leeds-2019-schedule.md

 was relatively small and the heterogeneity between the selected RCTs studies.

-**Sheena Worthington**

-University of Chester
+### Sheena Worthington - University of Chester

-**New Chemical Processing and Recycling Technologies for Auto-catalysts**

-The purpose of this research project is to develop a method to recycle ceramic fibre.
+**New Chemical Processing and Recycling Technologies for Auto-catalysts** The purpose of this research project is to develop a method to recycle ceramic fibre.
 The ceramic fibre to be investigated is from catalytic converters.
 The current methodology involves the characterisation of the feed ceramic material, this will establish a suitable composition to